 - Lack of understanding of metadata used by the end users could lead to inaccuracy

-- For localization, understanding how end user uses search using contextual keywords becomes a challenge
+- For localization, understanding how the end user uses search using contextual keywords becomes a challenge

 Large data set and Response time matters